Can You Spray Paint Metal? (How-To)

 Prime The Metal

-4. Spray Paint The Metal
+4. Apply the Spray Paint

 Spray Paint The Metal

-Once the surface is sanded, cleaned, and primed, spray it.
 If you are using spray paint (can), shake the can so the content inside can be properly mixed.
 If you don’t, the coating won’t have an even consistency or color.

+Thin the paint if you are using a spray gun as most paints are too thick to fit the sprayer’s nozzle.
 While spraying, keep at least 8 inches between the nozzle of the sprayer and the surface.
 Also, you should spray in a sweeping motion to prevent applying thick coats.

-1. Don’t Over-shake
+1. Don’t Over-shake It

-It’s advised to shake the spray can before using it to mix the content.
-But you shouldn’t over-shake it as you’ll create bubbles inside the can.
-Those bubbles will create blisters in the coating — so it’s best to avoid them.
-To prevent this, ensure to shake the can lightly for less than 60 seconds.
+You must shake the Spray paint can before applying it to mix the content, but you shouldn’t over-shake it as it will create bubbles inside it.
+The bubbles will create blisters in the finish, so it’s best to avoid them.

 2. Clean The Surface